 Upon enrollment in the district, each student's primary language shall be determined through the use of a home language survey.
-(Education Code 52164.1; 5 CCR 11307)
+(Education Code 52164.1; 5 CCR 11307, 11518.5)

 Any student who is identified as having a primary language other than English as determined by the home language survey, and who has not previously been identified as an English learner by a California public school or for whom there is no record of results from an administration of an English language proficiency test, shall be initially assessed for English proficiency using the English Language Proficiency Assessments for California (ELPAC).
-(Education Code 313, 52164.1; 5 CCR 415111518.5)
+Prior to administering the ELPAC, the Superintendent or designee shall notify the student's parent/guardian in writing that the student will be administered the initial ELPAC.
+(Education Code 313, 52164.1; 5 CCR 11518.5)

-Each year after a student is identified as an English learner and until he/shethe student is redesignated as English proficient, the summative assessment of the ELPAC shall be administered to the student during a four-month period after January 1 as determined by the California Department of Education.
+Each year after a student is identified as an English learner and until the student is redesignated as English proficient, the summative assessment of the ELPAC shall be administered to the student during a four-month period after January 1 as determined by the California Department of Education.
 (Education Code 313)

-The Administration of the ELPAC, including the use of variations and accommodations in test administration when authorized, shall be administered conducted in accordance with test publisher instructions and 5 CCR 11518.5-11518.20.
-Variations and accommodations in test administration may be provided to English learners pursuant to 5 CCR 11518.30-11518.35.
+Administration of the ELPAC, including the use of variations and accommodations in test administration when authorized, shall be conducted in accordance with test publisher instructions and 5 CCR 11518.5-11518.35.